See what mortgage you qualify for

 When you get a mortgage, you can opt to buy mortgage discount points.
 Each point costs about 1% of your home loan and lowers your interest rate by 0.25%.

-If you bought mortgage discount point(s), you can deduct what you paid for the point(s).
-You would either claim the total amount you paid the year you bought the home or deduct that amount over the life of the loan.
+If you bought a mortgage discount point(s), you can deduct what you paid for the point(s).
+You would either claim the total amount you paid the year you bought the home (if you paid the points upfront with cash) or deduct that amount over the life of the loan (if you rolled the cost of points into your loan).

-If you pay off your mortgage early and your lender charges you a prepayment fee, you can deduct it as mortgage interest.
-(FYI: Not all lenders charge this prepayment fee.)
+If you pay off your mortgage early and your lender charges a prepayment fee, you can deduct it as mortgage interest.
+(FYI: Not all lenders charge prepayment fees.)

-That applies to private mortgage insurance (PMI), mortgage insurance premiums (MIPs) on Federal Housing Administration (FHA) loans, funding fees on Veterans Affairs (VA) loans or guarantee fees on U.S. Department of Agriculture (USDA) loans.
+This applies to private mortgage insurance (PMI), mortgage insurance premiums (MIPs) on Federal Housing Administration (FHA) loans, funding fees on Department of Veterans Affairs (VA) loans or guarantee fees on U.S. Department of Agriculture (USDA) loans.

 What Doesn’t Qualify for the Mortgage Interest Deduction?

-Of course, not all home buying expenses qualify for the home mortgage interest deduction.
-For example:
+Not all home buying expenses qualify for the mortgage interest deduction, including:

-- Insurance that doesn’t relate directly to the mortgage, like homeowners insurance and title insurance, can’t be deducted.
+- Non-mortgage insurance: Any insurance that doesn’t relate directly to the mortgage, like homeowners insurance and title insurance, can’t be deducted.

-- Making extra payments toward your mortgage principal can help you pay down your mortgage faster, but you can’t deduct extra payments on the principal.
+- Extra principal payments: Making extra payments toward your mortgage principal can help you pay down your mortgage faster, but you can’t deduct extra payments on the principal.

-- If you just became a homeowner, you probably had to pay closing costs, a down payment and an earnest money deposit.
+- Closing costs: If you just became a homeowner, you probably had to pay closing costs, like an origination fee, appraisal fees, title search fees and attorneys fees.
 As you’ve probably guessed, none of these costs are deductible.

-- Wraparound mortgages (where the seller finances the loan) don’t qualify for the deduction.
+- Seller financing: Wraparound mortgages (where the seller finances the loan) don’t qualify for the deduction.

 How Do You Claim the Mortgage Interest Deduction on Your Taxes?